kristinemlarson/gnssrefl/docs/use_cases/use_lorg.md

 ### Data Summary

 Station lorg is on the Ross Ice Shelf, Antarctica.
 The site is a largely featureless ice plain with no obstructions (see photo above).
 The site was installed on November 27, 2018 and decommissioned on November 15, 2019.
 It recorded only GPS frequencies during its operation.

-LORG is an example station on the [GNSS-IR web app.](https://gnss-reflections.org/api?example=lorg)

 Because there are no significant topographic features near the station, so it is recommended to use default values for the elevation mask.
 An azimuth mask is not required.